VRtheKing/Surf-Smart/README.md

 2. Open `chrome://extensions` in Google Chrome and enable Developer mode in the top-right corner.
 3. Click the `Load unpacked` option and select the extracted folder.

-Voila!
-Enjoy the future of web browsing with Surf-Smart.
+You’re now set to enjoy an optimized and interactive browsing journey with Surf-Smart!

 ## Usage

-Once installed, using Surf-Smart is straightforward:
+Once installed, using Surf-Smart is simple:

-1. Navigate to any webpage you want to summarize, search within, or manage tabs.
+1. Navigate to any webpage where you want to use the extension’s features.
 2. Click on the Surf-Smart icon in your Chrome toolbar.
-3. Choose the desired action from the dropdown menu:
+3. Choose from the dropdown menu:
     -   **Summarize**: Generates a concise summary of the webpage.
-    -   **Search**: Allows you to perform a quick search directly on the current webpage.
+    -   **Search**: Perform quick searches directly on the current webpage.
-    -   **Tidy Tabs**: Groups your open tabs based on related topics.
+    -   **Tidy Tabs**: Organize your open tabs based on their topics.
+    -   **Ask on Page**: Pose questions about the content and receive relevant insights.
-4. Enjoy a more efficient browsing experience with Surf-Smart!
+4. Experience a more efficient and interactive browsing experience!

 ## Support

-For any issues, feedback, or feature requests, please [submit an issue](https://github.com/VRtheKing/Surf-Smart/issues) on GitHub.
-We're always eager to improve Surf-Smart and make it even more useful for you.
+For issues, feedback, or feature requests, please [submit an issue](https://github.com/VRtheKing/Surf-Smart/issues) on GitHub.
+We appreciate your input and aim to improve Surf-Smart continuously.

 ## Contributing

-We welcome contributions from the community to help enhance Surf-Smart.
-If you'd like to contribute, please follow these guidelines:
+We welcome community contributions.
+To contribute, follow these steps:

 1. Fork the [Surf-Smart repository](https://github.com/VRtheKing/Surf-Smart).
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`).
 3. Commit your changes (`git commit -m 'Add some amazing feature'`).
 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a pull request.

-Together, we can make Surf-Smart even better!

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Let’s work together to keep improving Surf-Smart!

 ----------